ontocast.tool¶

 ¶

-This method stores the given RDF graph containing facts as a Turtle file in the working directory.
-The filename can be customized using the spec parameter.
+This method stores the given RDF graph as a Turtle file in the working directory.
+The filename is generated based on the graph_uri parameter or defaults to "current.ttl".

 Parameters: